Anthony Wilding: Riviera circuit and Wimbledon semifinal

 Between 1907 and 1909 he helped the Australasian team win three consecutive Davis Cups, the first against the British Isles at Wimbledon and the last two against the United States.
 He won his second Australasian Championships in 1909, with his remorseless drives proving too much for Ernie Parker to handle in the final.
 The same year he qualified as a Barrister and Solicitor at the Supreme Court of New Zealand.
 Focusing on his tennis game, he won the Wimbledon singles title for four straight years between 1910 and 1913.
-He was the last player to win four successive championships until 1979; when Bjorn Borg won his fourth successive championship.
+He was the last player to win four successive championships until 1979; when Björn Borg won his fourth successive championship.
 He attained the first of three No. 1 rankings in 1911.
 In 1910 and 1912 he defeated Arthur Gore in the final, both times in four sets.
 In 1911 his opponent Herbert Roper Barrett retired in the final at two sets all.
 In 1913 at Wimbledon tennis player and author A. Wallis Myers says that he played "the best game of his life", beating American Maurice McLoughlin, the 1912 U.S. National Championships winner, in three straight sets.
 In 1914 he narrowly missed winning his fifth title in a row, losing in the final to Norman Brookes.
 In addition, he won four men's doubles titles at Wimbledon, in 1907 and 1914 with Norman Brookes and in 1908 and 1910 partnering with Major Ritchie.

 He missed the 1908 Olympics in London because of an administrative error in which the Australasia Olympic committee forgot to officially nominate any tennis players, but at the 1912 Olympics in Stockholm won a bronze medal in the men's indoor singles for Australasia.

 During the 1911 Riviera season Wilding defeated Max Decugis in the final of three tournaments in Monte Carlo, Menton and Nice.